saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   **Cost Optimization:** This function is called only once per video analysis session from the frontend, reducing repeated Google Search API calls.

 ### 5.7.
 Supabase Edge Function (`supabase/functions/chat-analyzer/index.ts`)
 This Deno-based serverless function handles the conversational AI aspect. **It now includes API key rotation and explicit instructions for Markdown hyperlinks, and incorporates custom Q&A results into its context.
-AI prompts have been extensively engineered for high-quality, production-grade responses, including a strict information hierarchy, precise word count adherence, and mandatory Markdown hyperlink formatting.**
+AI prompts have been extensively engineered for high-quality, production-grade responses, including a strict information hierarchy, precise word count adherence, and mandatory Markdown hyperlink formatting.
+The authentication check has been removed to allow unauthenticated access.**
 *   **CORS Handling:** Includes `corsHeaders` and handles `OPTIONS` preflight requests.
-*   **Supabase Client Initialization & User Authentication:** Verifies the user.
+*   **Supabase Client Initialization & User Authentication:** Creates a Supabase client within the function, gracefully handling a potentially missing user `Authorization` header.
+The explicit user authentication check has been removed.
 *   **Input:** Receives `userMessage`, `chatMessages` (conversation history), `analysisResult` (full video analysis including top comments, creator name, thumbnail URL, `aiAnalysis` object, and **`customQaResults`**), `externalContext` (pre-fetched Google search results), `desiredWordCount`, and `selectedPersona` from the frontend.
 *   **API Key Retrieval & Rotation:**
     *   Retrieves a list of `LONGCAT_AI_API_KEY`s using the `getApiKeys` helper function.